MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/3-show-the-details/readme.md

 # Step 3: Show Location Details

-**Goal:** This guide will demonstrate how to display detailed information about a location when a user selects it from the search results.
+**Goal:** This guide demonstrates how to display detailed information about a location when a user selects it from the search results or clicks a POI on the map.
 The details will include the location's name and description, and the map will navigate to and highlight the selected location.

 **SDK Concepts Introduced:**

-* Responding to user interaction (click) on a search result.
+* Expanding the unified `handleLocationClick` function to trigger the display of detailed location information.
-* Retrieving and displaying location properties: `location.properties.name`, `location.properties.description`.
+* Retrieving and displaying specific location properties (e.g., `location.properties.name`, `location.properties.description`) within a dedicated details panel.
-* Using `mapsIndoorsInstance.selectLocation()` to visually select and highlight a specific location on the map.
-* Using `mapsIndoorsInstance.goTo()` to pan and zoom the map to the selected location.
+* Implementing UI state management to dynamically show and hide distinct views (search vs. details) within the panel.
-* Using `mapsIndoorsInstance.setFloor()` to switch the map to the floor of the selected location.
+* Applying `mapsIndoorsInstance.deselectLocation()` to manage map state when closing the details view.
-* Dynamically showing and hiding UI elements to switch between search view and details view.

 ## Prerequisites

 * Completion of [Step 2: Create a Search Experience](../2-create-a-search-experience/readme.md).
-* Your MapsIndoors API Key and Google Maps JavaScript API Key should be correctly set up.
+* Your MapsIndoors API Key and Google Maps API Key should be correctly set up.
 We will continue using the demo API key `02c329e6777d431a88480a09` and venue ID `dfea941bb3694e728df92d3d` for this example.

 ## The Code

 This step involves modifications to `index.html` to add elements for displaying details, `style.css` to style these new elements, and `script.js` to handle the logic of fetching and displaying location details and interacting with the map.

+### Unified Click Handler Pattern

+In Step 1, we introduced a reusable click handler (`handleLocationClick`) for POIs on the map.
+In Step 2, we reused this handler for search result clicks.
+In this step, we expand the handler to show a details panel with more information about the selected location, and manage the UI state.

 ### Update index.html

 Open your `index.html` file.
-Add a new `div` within the existing `.panel` to hold the location details.
+We will add a new `div` within the existing `.panel` to hold the location details.
 This `div` will be hidden by default and shown when a location is selected.

 ```html
 <!-- index.html -->